 Conclusion

-We’ve gone over how the Console panel executes and tests our JavaScript code.
-We’ve learned how to debug an extension by logging to the JavaScript console
+- We’ve gone over how the Console panel executes and tests our JavaScript code.
+We’ve learned how to debug an extension by logging to the JavaScript

 Further Reading